Get Growing, Victoria!

-is a City of Victoria program that provides food seedlings and garden materials to citizens in need, including people disproportionally impacted by the ongoing pandemic.
-The seedlings are grown in the City’s nursery in Beacon Hill Park and distributed in partnership with community organizations.
+Get Growing, Victoria! is a City of Victoria program that provides food seedlings and garden materials with a priority to support underserved communities.
+The seedlings are grown in the City nursery in Beacon Hill Park and distributed in partnership with community organizations.

 In the program's first year in 2020, over 81,500 edible plants were grown and 200 cubic yards of garden materials were distributed, supported by over 44 community partners that directly served over 10,000 households.
 In 2021, over 86,500 edible plants were grown and 250 cubic yards of garden materials were distributed, supported by over 60 community partners that directly served over 12,000 households.